 Further, School in England is compulsory between the ages of five and sixteen.
 Younger after, five years old can go to a toddler group, playgroup or nursery school.
 In this page, you will find general information on the educational system in England.

 The British educational system curriculum is divided into primary, secondary and higher education.
 Children are required to start primary school education at the age of five.

-Its Compulsory education lasts until secondary education at the age of sixteen.
-The education system transfer from primary to secondary education when are at the age of eleven.
+Compulsory education lasts until secondary education at the age of sixteen.
+The education system transfers from primary to secondary education when you are at the age of eleven.
 Actually, the education system is divided into Foundation Stage (ages 3 to 5), primary education (ages 5 to 11) and secondary education (ages 11 to 16).

-What are the School years and ages UK education system?
+What are the school years and ages in the UK education system?

 - Early Years Foundation Stage (ages 3–5);

 - secondary school (ages 11 to 16),

 Primary and secondary education has been subdivided into Key Stage 1 to 4 based upon ages.

 - 1. Key stage: Infants (ages 5 to 7) and